Society’s Child: My Autobiography

 “Maybe an aberrant female, a doe with an added male characteristic — antlers — was somehow more imaginable than a buck without the proper male anatomy.
 It made me think about the power of language to construct different versions of reality.
 The horned doe didn’t even have its own name — it was a perversion of two already established normal bodies.
 I wondered too why there wasn’t a category on the form, even an ominous ‘Other’ with a blank line after it, for something besides male or female, buck or doe.
 Surely not everything in the world could be depended upon to fit so neatly between those lines.”

-Exposing her own antlers, Legler is compelled to abandon the safety of her husband and begin a new life in the company of the women she longs for.
+Exposing her own antlers, Legler is compelled to abandon the safety of her husband and begin a new life in the company of the women for whom she longs.
 Becoming a lesbian is not so much a rip in the fabric of her life, as it is a mending — a coming home to herself.
 The monster in the closet could not be denied.
 Facing the powerful, invisible things, however frightening and painful in the moment, is the only choice for a woman who angles in icy rivers, stares down wolves and wears her own horns like a crown.

 Legler discovers in her new life that there is just as much pain to be found with women as with men.
-And she realizes that she does, after all, embody a bit of the father who psychically brutalized her, the mother who drank to dull the pain, and the sister who took a bottle of pills to avoid her own demons.
+She also realizes that she does, after all, embody a bit of the father who psychically brutalized her, the mother who drank to dull the pain, and the sister who took a bottle of pills to avoid her own demons.
 She is all the things she denied and all the things she longed to be, and knowing this, she knows she has only scratched the surface.

-Where Legler’s book explores the questions of identity, Lucy Jane Bledsoe’s, “Sweat,” brings us a voice, if not entirely cocky, at least sure of her sexuality.
+Where Legler’s book explores the questions of identity, Lucy Jane Bledsoe’s, Sweat, brings us a voice, if not entirely cocky, at least sure of her sexuality.
 Bledsoe’s stories of sportswomen use the language of action to move beyond the first kiss to the heart of relationships, taking the issue of homosexuality for granted.
 After the princess kisses the other princess, do they live happily ever after?

 In this, her first book, Bledsoe emerges as an important contemporary lesbian voice.
 Her short stories, told mostly in first person, are about girl jocks.
-In the opening story we meet a high school softball player dealing with her first girlfriend and the betrayal that ensues when her Christian parents find out.
-In other stories adult characters tackle lust on a bike racing team and homophobia on the basketball court.
+In the opening story, we meet a high school softball player dealing with her first girlfriend and the betrayal that ensues when her Christian parents find out.
+In other stories, adult characters tackle lust on a bike racing team and homophobia on the basketball court.

 These vigorous women, including the incongruously straight, Debbie, in “Under the Cabaña,” are never hindered by contemplation.
 “Look,” says one character, “Basically there are two approaches to life.
 You can mire yourself in precautions as you endlessly try to outwit fate.
 Or you can let her fly.”

 While Legler coolly ponders the meaning of the horned doe, Bledsoe, who has long accepted the phenomenon, works herself into a healthy lather, lowers her head and charges forward.
-In the quagmire of often-mediocre lesbian literature these two new authors, with varying perspectives andg styles, rise to the top and demand to be noticed.
+In the quagmire of often-mediocre lesbian literature these two new authors, with varying perspectives and styles, rise to the top and demand to be noticed.

 Santa Fe Reporter, November 1, 1995